hewison-chris/agora-cl-docs/website/docs/security-best-practices.md

  - **Advanced**: Use a [Web3Signer](/docs/wallet/web3signer/) to maintain separation between your keys and client software.

 ## Troubleshooting
-Ethereum and its client software are constantly improving.
+Agora and its client software are constantly improving.
 This constant change means that unexpected things may happen that require troubleshooting.

  - **Essential**: Expect unexpected things to happen.
- - **Essential**: Be prepared to engage with the [Agora-cl Discord server](https://t.me/bosagora_eng), [r/ethstaker](https://www.reddit.com/r/ethstaker/), and the [EthStaker Discord server](https://discord.io/ethstaker) if you need help troubleshooting issues.
+ - **Essential**: Be prepared to engage with the [Bosagora Telegram](https://t.me/bosagora_eng) if you need help troubleshooting issues.
  - **Essential**: When sharing logs, be sure to redact personally identifiable information and metadata that can be used to identify your validator.
  - **Essential**: Learn how to [inspect Agora-cl's performance](/docs/monitoring/is-everything-fine).
  - **Essential**: Familiarize yourself with [Agora-cl's P2P connectivity guidance](/docs/agora-cl-usage/p2p-host-ip).